sarahmbrown-org/sarahmbrown-org.github.io/_sources/news/2018-12-03-wiml-bai-neurips.md.txt

   - news
   - service
 ---
+# NeurIPS, WiML, BAI 2018

-I will present research on detecting relaxations of Simpson's Paradox and the [Women in Machine Learning](https://wimlworkshop.org) and [Black in AI](https://blackinai.github.io/) workshops co-located with the [Neural Information Processing Systems conference](nips.cc)
+I will present research on detecting relaxations of Simpson's Paradox and the [Women in Machine Learning](https://wimlworkshop.org) and [Black in AI](https://blackinai.github.io/) workshops co-located with the [Neural Information Processing Systems conference](https://neurips.cc)